linasmnew/react-graceful-image/README.md

 React Graceful Image
 =============================

-An image component for gracefully dealing with image errors, by providing a placeholder and retries on failure.
+An image component for gracefully dealing with image errors, by providing lazy loading, a placeholder and retries on failure.
 Particularly useful in situations where your application might be used in poor signal areas such as when travelling on a train, a bus or a car.

 ### Example